-Prerequisites: Admission into the ASN program Corequisites: NURS 1102, NURS 1114
+Prerequisite: Admission into the ASN program Corequisites: NURS 1102 and NURS 111

-NURS 1113 Mental Health Clinical Semester(s) Taught: Fall, Spring
+NURS 1113 Mental Health Clinical Semester(s) Taught: Fall, Spring Credits, Lecture hours, Lab hours: (1:0:3)

 Description: This is a companion course to NURS 1103 that provides clinical application of psychiatric/mental health nursing methodology.
 Students will focus on patients in a variety of health care settings with mental health needs.
 The course requires 45 clinical hours per semester.
 To enroll, students must be accepted into the Registered Nursing program.
-This course is part of a required series preparing students to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+This course is part of a required series preparing students to take the National

+Council Licensure Examination for Registered Nurses (NCLEX-RN).